 - the Data Protection Act of 23 May 2018, as amended from time to time;

-Payment services can be provided by non-banks either by an electronic money institution or by payment institution pursuant to Section 9 in the Danish Payments Act.
-These institutions must apply for a specific licence with the DFSA.
-It is possible to apply for two types of licences, either a full licence or a restricted licence when certain specific thresholds are being observed.
-The requirements as to documentation and the scope with respect to the restricted licence are less rigorous and the process of obtaining a licence is deemed correspondingly faster.
+Payment services can be provided by non-banks: either by an electronic money institution or by a payment institution pursuant to Section 9 of the Danish Payments Act.
+These institutions must apply for a specific licence with the DFSA: either a full licence or a restricted licence when certain specific thresholds are being observed.
+The requirements as to documentation and the scope with respect to the restricted licence are less rigorous and the process of obtaining this licence is deemed correspondingly faster.
 The DFSA will have three months to process the application from the date of the receipt of a complete application (i.e., an application that contains all the required information and appendices that are necessary for the DFSA to process the application).
-There will be no initial fees that need to be paid to the DFSA with respect to the application.
-However, once the licence has been granted, the entity in question will be subject to an annual fee adjusted on a yearly basis.
+There will be no initial fees to be paid to the DFSA with respect to the application.
+However, once the licence has been granted, the payment service provider will be subject to an annual fee adjusted on a yearly basis.

 Credit information services

-Companies that provide credit information services must be licensed with the DFSA pursuant to Section 60 of the Payments Act.
+Companies providing credit information services must be licensed with the DFSA pursuant to Section 60 of the Payments Act.
 The application process is somewhat similar to the process regarding licensing for entities providing payment services, but less demanding.
-Once the licence has been granted, companies providing credit information services are treated as payment services companies.
-Such companies will need to comply with the rules set out in the Payments Act; however, subject to certain exemptions.
-Furthermore, they will be required to hold a business insurance covering the company's liabilities because of unauthorised use of the services or fraudulent access.
+Once the licence is granted, companies providing credit information services are treated as payment services companies.
+These companies will need to comply with the rules set out in the Payments Act; however, this is subject to certain exemptions.
+Furthermore, they are required to hold business insurance covering the company's liabilities in case of unauthorised use of the services or fraudulent access.

-The DFSA has emphasised that this area is still new and new business models are emerging on an ongoing basis.7
+The DFSA has emphasised that this area is still new and that new business models are emerging on an ongoing basis.9

-The Financial Business Act and several executive orders issued on the basis thereof regulate investment firms (MiFID II).8 Financial institutions that provide investment services or carry out investment activities must be licensed as such pursuant to the provisions in Section 9 of the Act.
+The Financial Business Act and several executive orders issued on the basis thereof regulate investment firms (implementing the second Markets in Financial Instruments Directive (MiFID II)).10 Financial institutions that provide investment services or carry out investment activities must be licensed as such pursuant to the provisions in Section 9 of the Act.

-Managers of alternative investment funds regulated by the AIFMD10 and undertakings for collective investment in transferable securities (UCITS) operatives are not specifically singled out in relation to financial technology apart from a distinct opinion issued by the DFSA stating that even though investment decisions are made by, for instance, a fully automated algorithm or AI, it will always be deemed to be ultimately operated by a natural person, employed in a company holding the applicable relevant authorisation for the financial service involved.
-In other words, you cannot 'outsource to a machine' to avoid personal liability and responsibility.
+Managers of alternative investment funds (AIFs) regulated by the Alternative Investment Fund Managers Directive12 and undertakings for collective investment in transferable securities (UCITS) are not singled out in relation to financial technology, apart from a distinct opinion issued by the DFSA stating that even though investment decisions are made by, for instance, a fully automated algorithm or artificial intelligence (AI), it will always be deemed to be ultimately operated by a natural person, employed in a company holding the applicable relevant authorisation for the financial service involved.
+In other words, it is not possible to 'outsource to a machine' to avoid personal liability and responsibility.

 The Marketing Act is the general legislation regulating the marketing of goods and services in all industries.
 The Act applies to private business activities as well as to public activities, to the extent that products and services are offered on the market no matter by which means.

-Marketing of MiFID-services, payments services or AIFM-services, for instance, entails an obligation to observe specific requirements to that extent based on harmonised EU legislation.
+Marketing of MiFID services, payment services or AIF management services entails an obligation to observe specific requirements based on harmonised EU legislation.
 In addition to these requirements, general rules on marketing as set out in the Marketing Act must also be observed.
-If a fintech company offers services or products not regulated by the financial regime, such as crypto assets, the marketing of those services will only be subject to the general rules in the Marketing Act.
+If a fintech company offers services or products not regulated by the financial regime, such as cryptoassets, the marketing of those services will only be subject to the general rules of the Marketing Act.

 ii Cross-border issues

-EU investment firms, credit institutions and other financial undertakings11 may passport their local European licence into Denmark12 as may similar firms from the European Economic Area (EEA) and third countries that have applied the DFSA to do so depending on the type of service offered.
-Provision of investment services in Denmark may be carried out: (1) on a cross border basis; (2) through a branch; or (3) through a tied agent.
+EU investment firms, credit institutions and other financial undertakings13 may passport their local European licence into Denmark14 as may similar firms from the European Economic Area and third countries that have applied to do so to the DFSA, depending on the type of service offered.
+The provision of investment services in Denmark may be carried out on a cross-border basis, through a branch or through a tied agent.

-Third country credit institutions and investment firms may also apply for a licence with the DFSA to provide investment services on either a cross-border basis or through a branch.14 Both procedures require a formal application with the DFSA and are not covered by the passport option for EU firms.
+Third-country credit institutions and investment firms may also apply for a licence with the DFSA to provide investment services on either a cross-border basis or through a branch.16 Both procedures require a formal application with the DFSA and are not covered by the passport option for EU firms.

-Furthermore, electronic money institutions or payment institutions in the EU can provide payment services in Denmark by offering cross-border payment services, setting up a branch or through an agent, when the DFSA has received notification of this from the supervisory authority in the home country.15
+Furthermore, EU electronic money institutions or payment institutions can provide payment services in Denmark by offering cross-border payment services, setting up a branch or through an agent, when the DFSA has received notification of this from the relevant supervisory authority in the home country.17

 Physical presence is required for certain types of financial activities.
-The Act on Managers of Alternative Investment Funds etc. states that an AIFM must appoint a depositary for each individual fund managed by the AIFM.
-If the fund is established in an EU country, the depositary must be established in the same Member State as the fund.16 The same applies in relation to the appointment of a custodian for all UCITS.
+The Alternative Investment Fund Managers etc. Act states that an AIF manager (AIFM) must appoint a depositary for each individual fund it manages.
+If the fund is established in an EU country, the depositary must be established in the same Member State as the fund.18 The same applies in relation to the appointment of a custodian for all UCITS.

 In certain cases, the licence will not be required even though the services fall within the scope of the licence-based activities.
-This approach is, however, only reserved to a specific situation and on the condition of an assessment of whether the contact between the entity and the customer or investor has been established exclusively on its own initiative (reverse solicitation) or if the service is indeed delivered in another jurisdiction – which may, for instance, be the case for deposits and custody or trading facilities.
+This approach is, however, only reserved to a specific situation and conditioned upon an assessment of whether the contact between the entity and the customer or investor has been established exclusively on its own initiative (reverse solicitation) or if the service is indeed delivered in another jurisdiction – which may, for instance, be the case for deposits and custody or trading facilities.

-Because Danish legislation does not contain a definition of 'reverse solicitation', an assessment shall always be made on a case-by-case basis.
-Furthermore, it is the entity in question that is solely responsible to document to the DFSA that no marketing toward customers has taken place (e.g., in a form of a written declaration from the investor supplied by other documentation).
+Because Danish legislation does not contain a definition of 'reverse solicitation', a specific assessment must always be made on a case-by-case basis.
+Furthermore, the entity in question is solely responsible to document to the DFSA that no marketing towards customers has taken place (e.g., in the form of a written declaration from the investor supplied by other documentation).

-In conclusion, Danish law does not permit undertakings to provide financial services cross-border without obtaining a relevant licence or passporting a local licence into Denmark.
-Thus, it is of the utmost importance to carry out a case-by-case assessment of the specific service provided by a fintech company to determine whether it falls under the financial regime.
-If the fintech falls within the scope, it will be subject to the licensing requirement regimes with cross-border possibilities.
+In conclusion, Danish law does not permit undertakings to provide financial services cross-border without them obtaining a relevant licence or passporting a local licence into Denmark, which may often be the case if customer onboarding is done virtually and through electronic means (through, for instance, a website, app or web-based interface).
+Thus, it is of the utmost importance to carry out a case-by-case assessment of the specific service provided by a fintech company to determine whether it falls under the financial regime and how customers or partners use or access the service.
+If the (fintech) service falls within the scope, it will be subject to the licensing requirement regimes with cross-border possibilities.

 Digital identity and onboarding

-NemID ensures the identification of citizens and legal entities when executing documents and communicating with authorities etc., without physical presence (i.e., online).
-Usually, a person would put a signature on a piece of paper as a guarantee that he or she is who they say they are.
-However, when business affairs and models move from paper to digital communication, a tool used to sign those electronic documents online becomes necessary.
-NemID is an important tool used widely by companies in Denmark for this purpose.
-Further, NemID is the common digital signature used in Denmark, which means that one must use the same login everywhere.
-For instance, the DFSA has announced that requirements for a signature in connection with the handling of board documents and resolutions can be carried out using digital signature solutions.19
+NemID (MitID) ensures the identification of citizens and legal entities when executing documents and communicating with authorities; for example, in non-face-to-face situations (i.e., online).
+Traditionally, a person would put a signature on a piece of paper as a guarantee that he or she is who they say they are.
+However, when business affairs and models move from paper to digital communication, a tool used to sign electronic documents online becomes necessary.
+NemID (MitID) is an important tool used widely by companies in Denmark for this purpose.
+Further, NemID (MitID) is the common digital signature used in Denmark, which means that the same login is used everywhere.
+For instance, the DFSA has announced that requirements for a signature in connection with the handling of board documents and resolutions can be carried out using digital signature solutions.22

-- Identification: secure identification of user logging into a website.
+- identification: secure identification of users logging in to a website;

-- Validation: when the user validates himself or herself with NemID, the company is assured that the user is who they say they are.
+- validation: when the user validates himself or herself with NemID (MitID), the company is assured that the user is who they say they are; and

-- Signing: the possibility to offer digital signatures to an agreement.
-NemID is a legally valid digital signature.
+- signing: the possibility to offer digital signatures to an agreement.
+NemID (MitID) is a legally valid digital signature.

 This solution is attractive for companies that wish to onboard clients digitally.
-As previously mentioned, NemID enables companies to identify customers, users, representatives and employees etc. digitally when entering into any agreements or engaging digitally.
+NemID (MitID) enables companies to identify customers, users, representatives, employees, etc., digitally when entering into any agreements or engaging digitally.

 Digital markets, payment services and funding